BarRaiser

 1. Remove gendered wording

-One of the simplest ways is to avoid gendered language.
-For example, instead of saying “manpower” or “women’s initiative”, use phrases such as “human resources” or “initiative”.
+One of the simplest ways to remove bias in hiring is to avoid gendered language.
+For example, instead of saying “manpower” or “women’s initiative,” use phrases such as “human resources” or “initiative.”
 This will help to ensure that all employees are treated fairly and equally.

 2. Rework your job descriptions

-Another way is to rework the job descriptions.
-By changing the wording and adding more objective information, you can ensure that all applicants are given an equal chance.
+Another way is to remove bias in hiring is to rework the job descriptions.
+By changing the wording and adding more objective information, you can ensure all applicants are given an equal chance.

 3. Define diversity and set goals

-There is no one specific way to achieve diversity in the workplace, but there are a few steps that can be taken to begin the process.
+There is no specific way to achieve diversity in the workplace, but a few steps can be taken to begin the process.

-First, it is important to define what diversity means to you.
-Are you looking for employees who come from different backgrounds, religions, races, or orientations?
+First, it is essential to define what diversity means to you.
+Are you seeking employees from different backgrounds, religions, races, or orientations?

 Next, set goals for diversity in your workplace.
-What is your goal for the percentage of employees who are from different backgrounds?
-How do you want the environment to be perceived by those who are not from your culture?
+What is your plan for the percentage of employees from different backgrounds?
+How do you want the environment to be perceived by those not from your culture?

-Once you have a good understanding of your goals and how you want the workplace to look, it is time to start implementing change.
+Once you understand your goals and how you want the workplace to look, it is time to start implementing change.
 The first step is to talk about diversity with your team.
 Discussing these issues openly will help everyone understand why it is important and help them feel comfortable discussing differences.

-Next, make sure that all hiring decisions are made based on qualifications and skills, not on personal beliefs or characteristics.
-It is important to be transparent when making these decisions so that everyone understands why a certain candidate was chosen over another.
+Next, make sure that all hiring decisions are based on qualifications and skills, not personal beliefs or characteristics to avoid bias in hiring.
+It is essential to be transparent when making these decisions so that everyone understands why a particular candidate was chosen over another.

-Finally, continue to monitor and adjust your policies and procedures as needed until diversity achieves the level of success that you.
+Finally, continue to monitor and adjust your policies and procedures as needed until diversity achieves your expected success.

 4. Make hiring a collective effort

-It’s important to remember that when hiring, it’s important to ensure the process is a collective effort.
-This means not only should the hiring manager be looking for qualified candidates, but everyone in the hiring process should work together to identify potential candidates.
+It’s important to remember that when hiring, it’s essential to ensure the process is a collective effort.
+This means the hiring manager should be looking for qualified candidates, and everyone in the hiring process should work together to identify potential candidates.
 This way, everyone is on the same page and can make more informed decisions.

 When looking for candidates, it’s helpful to remember some tips for removing bias from the hiring process.
-For example, it’s important to have a diverse pool of applicants from which to choose.
-This includes looking for applicants who don’t typically get hired (e.g., people of colour, women, etc.), and those who are traditionally underrepresented in the workforce (e.g., engineers with a non-technical background).
+For example, having a diverse pool of applicants from which to choose is essential.
+This includes looking for applicants who don’t typically get hired (e.g., people of color, women, etc.) and those traditionally underrepresented in the workforce (e.g., engineers with a non-technical background).

 5. Cross-functional interview team

-There’s no question that bias can have a negative impact on hiring decisions.
-Unfortunately, it’s all too easy for hiring managers to fall victim to their own biases, leading to less-than-optimal hires.
+There’s no question that bias can harm hiring decisions.
+Unfortunately, it’s too easy for hiring managers to fall victim to their preferences, leading to less-than-optimal hires.
 Fortunately, there are several strategies you can use to help reduce your bias and ensure that your hiring decisions are based on merit alone.

 One way to combat bias is to create a cross-functional interview team.
-This involves assembling a group of people who don’t work together regularly (or at all) in order to get an unbiased perspective on the candidate.
-Additionally, ask interviewees not to give any feedback until after the candidate has been hired in order to avoid influencing their decision.
+This involves assembling a group of people who don’t work together regularly (or at all) to get an unbiased perspective on the candidate.
+Additionally, ask interviewees not to give feedback until after the candidate has been hired to avoid influencing their decision.

-Another way to reduce bias is to make sure you’re getting input from all sides of the table.
-Sometimes, it’s easy for decision-makers to overlook important perspectives when they’re making a decision alone.
-By involving everyone involved in the decision-making process, including managers and employees who will be affected by the hire, you’re more likely to get an accurate appraisal of the candidate.
+Another way to reduce bias is to ensure you get input from all sides of the table.
+Sometimes, it’s easy for decision-makers to overlook critical perspectives when deciding alone.
+By involving everyone involved in the decision-making process, including managers and employees affected by the hire, you’re more likely to get an accurate appraisal of the candidate.

 6. Use a structured interview